knowit/kubernetes-workshop/docs/_docs/workshop/configmap.md

   <summary>Step-by-step Task 2</summary>
   <div markdown="1">

-- In the deployment yaml file configure the container to use environment from the configmap
+- In the deployment yaml file configure the container to use environment from the configmap.
+Re-apply the yaml file as you did in the `deployment` section.

 ```yaml
 containers: